jfpastrana/ath9k_ocb_linux_4.2.8/README.md

 ##Instructions

-Copy the folder "drivers" in your onw kernel (4.2.8) it is the only way to install them.
-After this, you can compile the kernel with the properly configuration.
+Copy the folder "drivers" in your onw kernel (4.2.8), it is the only way to install them.
+After this, you can compile the kernel with the proper configuration.

+- Default flags for ath9k driver modules, they could be find in:
+Device Drivrs > Network device support > Wireless LAN > Atheros Wireless Cards -You must add the OCB mode support to the mac80211 subsytem.
+Activating the debugging mode of HT, STATION, IBSS and OCB.
+These flags could be find in:
+Networking support > Wireless > Select mac80211 debugging features
+*Verbose station debugging - "CONFIG_MAC80211_STA_DEBUG=y"
+*Verbose HT debugging - "CONFIG_MAC80211_HT_DEBUG=y"
+*Verbose OCB debugging - "CONFIG_MAC80211_OCB_DEBUG=y"
+*Vebose IBSS debugging - "CONFIG_MAC80211_IBSS_DEBUG=y"